 Setting new standards

-The top band and piping are available in almost 50 colours.
+The top band and piping are available in almost 50 colors.
 The optional Velcro keepers on the sides come in more than a dozen different shades, or as our PM system.

 Our SPINEFREE® design reliably prevents any pressure around the withers and spine.
 The secure SADDLE-FIX® system allows the top seam of the half-pad to be attached comfortably in the gullet of the saddle.